sigmaister/copy_CollapsOS/tools/emul/README.md

 We don't try to emulate real hardware to ease the development of device drivers because so far, I don't see the advantage of emulation versus running code on the real thing.

-## bshell

-The `basic` app is on its way to replace the shell.
-It is wrapped in the z80 emulator in the same way that the shell is and interacts with `cfsin` similarly.

 ## zasm